firebase/extensions/firestore-counter/POSTINSTALL.md

 ### Using the extension

 After you complete the post-installation configuration above, your extension will create subcollections in all the documents that your app uses as counters.
-The client SDK will write to these subcollections to distribute the write load, and the scheduled function you deployed will sum the subcollections' values into the single `visits` field (or whichever field you configured).
+The client SDK will write to these subcollections to distribute the write load, and the controllerCore function will sum the subcollections' values into the single `visits` field (or whichever field you configured).

 ### Monitoring